seL4/l4v/docs/setup.md

 ```

 ### Python

 The build system for the seL4 kernel requires several python packages:

 ```bash
 sudo pip3 install --upgrade pip sudo pip3 install sel4-deps
 ```

 ### Haskell Stack

 After installing
 [haskell-stack](https://docs.haskellstack.org/en/stable/README), make sure
 you've adjusted your `PATH` to include `$HOME/.local/bin`, and that you're
 running an up-to-date version:

 ```bash
 stack upgrade --binary-only
 which stack # should be $HOME/.local/bin/stack
 ```

 ### MacOS

 Other than the cross-compiler `gcc` toolchain, setup on MacOS should be similar
 to that on Ubuntu.
 To set up a cross-compiler, try the following:

 * Install `XCode` from the AppStore and its command line tools.
 If you are
-  running MacPorts, you have these already.
+  running MacPorts or homebrew, you have these already.
 Otherwise, after you have XCode
   installed, run `gcc --version` in a terminal window.
 If it reports a version,
   you're set.
 Otherwise it should pop up a window and prompt for installation
   of the command line tools.